Damitwhy/NA-Share/README.md

     Tool for creating AI generated websites, I choose to research design templates and found this site provides a free tier level set up and all images with design provided were for free use...
 Love the design but only used some of the design imagery.
   - Other images sourced via Chat-GPT searches.
   - To use the NA logo, individuals or groups typically need to obtain permission from NA World Services.
 This ensures that the logo is used in a manner that respects the organization’s guidelines and maintains the integrity of the brand.
 Verbally I have agreed its use is restricted to this capstone project and will not be put into production, I can use here.
 Having sent for written permission to use on future real world deployments of this Application, Awaiting response.
+- **Research**
+  - Chat-GPT
+  - GitHub Copilot
+  - Pyxl.ai Website GPT
+  - Code Institute
+  - Google Workspaces
+  - Stack over flow

+- **Colleagues**
+ - I'd just like to thank my peers and tutors :kissing_heart: at Code Institute Slack channel, Without whom I'd still be scratching my head wondering how all this works.
+Thank you for your time and patience, for telling me im wrong and helping me get back up to try again :blush: ...Oh and my assessors! :wink:

 ## Contributing
-We welcome contributions!
-Please read our Contributing Guidelines for more details.
+I welcome contributions!
+To the NA-Share project.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.
+[MIT](/MIT_License.txt)

 ## Contact
-For any questions or suggestions, please open an issue or contact us at kenneth.cox@students.codeinstitute.net
+For any questions or suggestions, please open an issue or contact Ken at damitwhy01@gmail.com

 ---